Joining the GSS and GSG

 Using programming skills and knowledge of statistics, data scientists can have a real impact on improving the business of government.

-When you join you will go through induction training and a two-day statistical foundations course.
+When you join you will have a full induction.
 A wide range of training courses will be available to aid your continuous professional development.
-You will be part of a data science community ready to support you in your development.
+You will be part of a data science community that will be ready to support you in your development.

 How to apply

 All government data scientist roles are advertised on the Civil Service Jobs website.
-Most of the government data scientist posts relevant to the GSG will also be advertised on our vacancies page.
-Please note though that data scientist roles may also be advertised through other government professions such as the Digital, Data and Technology profession or the Government Operational Research Service.
+Most of the government data scientist posts relevant to the GSG will also be advertised on the Analysis Function vacancies page.
+Data Scientist roles may also be advertised through other government professions such as the Digital, Data and Technology profession or the Government Operational Research Service.

 Find out more about how the GSS and GSG fit in with the other government professions.

-Follow @UKGSS, @ONSrecruitment, @gov_analysis, and @DataSciCampus on Twitter to get up to date information on recruitment.
+Follow @UKGSS@gov_analysis, and @DataSciCampus on X (previously known as Twitter) to get up to date information on recruitment.

 Before joining the Ministry of Justice (MoJ) as a data scientist, I completed a PhD in computational biochemistry.
-My role gives me the opportunity to explore open source techniques that compliment and extend my projects, challenging and extending the scope of analysis done within the MoJ.
+My role gives me the opportunity to explore open-source techniques that complement and extend my projects, challenging and extending the scope of analysis done within the MoJ.

 My role has seen me use programming and statistical skills that I developed in my PhD.
 I am using statistical methods to explore if prisoners taking part in educational activities affects reoffending rates.
 I ensure I properly adjust my measurements to account for factors that can also influence the reoffending rates, such as age or sex.